LouisClazz/DockerfileClazz/README.md

 - Run `$ npm run build` to build the project as a static html/css/js app.
 >__Note:__ When using VueJS, this command is defined into `package.json` file as `vue-cli-service build`.
 As a result behind the scenes, this is the command that will be used to build the app.
 You can checkout the documentation about [npm-run](https://docs.npmjs.com/cli/run-script) to understand how of npm scripts works)

-To use a base image you should use annotation [FROM](https://docs.docker.com/engine/reference/builder/#from)
+To use a base image, you should use annotation [FROM](https://docs.docker.com/engine/reference/builder/#from)

-To create a workspace you should use annotation [WORKDIR](https://docs.docker.com/engine/reference/builder/#workdir)
+To create a workspace, you should use annotation [WORKDIR](https://docs.docker.com/engine/reference/builder/#workdir)

-To copy a file from the project into the image you should use annotation [ADD](https://docs.docker.com/engine/reference/builder/#add) or [COPY](https://docs.docker.com/engine/reference/builder/#copy)
+To copy a file from the project into the image, you should use annotation [ADD](https://docs.docker.com/engine/reference/builder/#add) or [COPY](https://docs.docker.com/engine/reference/builder/#copy)

 To run a command into docker image you should use annotation [RUN](https://docs.docker.com/engine/reference/builder/#run)